jannicz/svg-icon-sprite/README.md

 npm i @webcomponents/webcomponentsjs
 ```

-and include it in the head of your index.html
+and include it in the head of your `index.html`

 ```html
 <script src="node_modules/@webcomponents/webcomponentsjs/webcomponents-bundle.js"></script>
 ```

+This should enable support in all evergreen browsers (also including Edge, Safari 9+).
-To learn more, read [this](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).
+To learn more, read [this](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs#browser-support).

 ## Author & License
 - Jan Suwart | MIT License